-Sadie had even dated Draco Malfoy, known for his playboy ways, for three months, which was a record.
-Not that she kept track, she just accidentally read that once when she was babysitting Teddy at Ginny's and Harry's house.
+Sadie Rayne had even dated Draco Malfoy, known for his playboy ways as the chap was rarely seen with the same girl more than three times.
+Yet they had dated for three months, which was a record.
+Not that she kept track, she had accidentally read that in a magazine when she was babysitting Teddy at Ginny's and Harry's house.

 "Oh Hermione, you didn't tell me that… no wonder Ron and Sadie Rayne...
 You're so lucky, he's such a catch."
 Anna, her assistant winked at her before going.

 Hermione just stared at her assistant funny.
 She shook her head at Anna before opening the door to her office.